 Scope note: This property identifies the instance of E18 Physical Thing that was assessed during an instance of E14 Condition Assessment activity.

 Conditions may be assessed either by direct observation or using recorded evidence.
-In the latter case the E18 Physical Thing does not need to be present or extant.
+In the latter case the instance of E18 Physical Thing does not need to be present or extant at the time of assessment.

 Examples: